Configure Developers and Teams

 Here are the properties you need to specify:

-2. Active/Ex-Developer: By default, all developers are considered active.
-If some of them leaves your project, mark them as Ex-Developers and CodeScene will include them in the Knowledge Loss Analysis.
+1. Active/Former Contributor: By default, all developers are considered active.
+If some of them leaves your project, mark them as Former Contributors and CodeScene will include them in the Knowledge Loss Analysis.

 Once you’ve defined all developer properties you just need to run a new analysis and you’ll get a smorgasbord of interesting social analysis results.